University of Michigan Statement on Stewardship

 - The Office of Business Affairs on the Dearborn Campus

-- The Office of the Vice Chancellor for Administration on the Flint campus
+- The Office of the Vice Chancellor of Business and Finance on the Flint campus

 - The Health System's Finance Office